Manchester United one of the best teams in world football, says Atletico Madrid boss Diego Simeone

 Diego Simeone believes Manchester United are one of the best teams in the world right now, with the Atletico Madrid manager saying it is difficult to find weaknesses in Ralf Rangnick's side.

 Atletico are long since out of the domestic title race like visitors United, who brought in Rangnick as interim manager following Ole Gunnar Solskjaer's exit in November.
-The Old Trafford giants are a work in progress, but Simeone has been impressed by them.
+United are a work in progress, but Simeone has been impressed by them.

 - Champions League state of play | Man Utd at Atletico